PodTheCoder/edge_staking_gui/README.md

 A: Click "Network" in the bottom-right of the GUI.

+Q: When running the .msi installer I get the error: Microsoft Defender SmartScreen prevented an unrecognised app from starting.

+A: This is expected because the Edge Staking GUI is a new program.
+To continue, click on "More info -> Run anyway"

 Q: Help I am stuck.
 Where can I get support?

 A: On the Edge Discord: https://ed.ge/discord.
 Ask in the *staking-support* channel.